asartalo/pq/README.md

 for more information about the general mechanism.

 To start listening for notifications, you have to open a new dedicated connection to the database using NewListener().
+Its signature is:

+    func NewListener(name string,
+                     minReconnectInterval time.Duration,
+                     maxReconnectInterval time.Duration) *Listener

+The first argument should be set to a connection string to be used to establish the database connection (see above).  minReconnectInterval controls the duration to wait before trying to re-establish the database connection after connection loss.
+After each consecutive failure, this interval is doubled.
+After reaching maxReconnectInterval, the interval is not increased.
+A successful connection establishment procedure resets the interval back to minReconnectInterval.

-Its sole argument is a conninfo string used for establishing the connection (see above).
+* a connection string used for establishing the database connection conninfo string used for establishing the connection (see above).
 The return value is a pointer to an instance of a Listener struct, which exports three
 functions: